esprof/tirewire-docs/source/includes/connectionscenter/productsservice/_productsservice.md

 http://ws.tirewire.com/connectionscenter/productsservice.asmx?wsdl

 <aside class="notice">
-The PlaceOrder method is deprecated and scheduled for removal.
-Please use the PlaceOrders method instead.
+Only the GetTires method in the Products Web Service is currently used, the other methods shown at the URL are now obsolete.
 </aside>